syncfusion-content/wpf-docs/wpf/Syntax-Editor/Basic-Editing/Editing-Text-in-SyntaxEditor.md

 ![IndentingOption as None](Editing-Text-in-EditControl_images/EditControl_IndentingOption_None.gif)

 #### IndentationOptions (Smart)
-When the [IndentationOptions](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Edit.Wpf~Syncfusion.Windows.Edit.EditControl~IndentingOptions.html) is set to Smart, the next line is indented by one tab size from the first column of the previous line on pressing Enter.
+When the [IndentationOptions](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Edit.Wpf~Syncfusion.Windows.Edit.EditControl~IndentingOptions.html) is set to Smart, the next line is indented by one tab size from the first column of the previous line on pressing <kbd>ENTER</kbd> key.

 {% tabs %}